 How to Perform Trap Bar Deadlifts

-- Load your trap bar with bumper plates on either side to ensure the handles are high enough to reach without leaning too far forward.
+- Load your trap bar with bumper plates on either side so the handles sit high enough to reach without leaning too far forward.

-- Stand inside the hexagon of the trap bar between the handles with your feet roughly between hip and shoulder-width apart.
+- Stand inside the trap bar between the handles with your feet roughly between hip- and shoulder-width apart.

-- Bend your knees to grip the handles on either side of you.
-Your palms should face your body to maintain a neutral wrist position.
-Keep your hands in line with your legs so that they are not too far forward or back on the handles.
+- Bend your knees to grip the handles on either side.
+Your palms should face your body for a neutral wrist.
+Keep your hands in line with your legs, not too far forward or back on the handles.

-- Engage your lats and pull your shoulders back to take slack out of the arms.
+- Engage your lats and pull your shoulders back to take the slack out of your arms.

 - Lower your hips and keep your gaze out and slightly in front of you.

-- Drive through your legs to lift the entire body as one unit until you come to a standing position.
+- Drive through your legs to lift your whole body as one unit until you’re standing tall.

-- Keeping the torso steady and braced, reverse the movement to lower the back to the ground.
+- Keeping your torso braced, reverse the movement to lower the bar back to the ground.

 - Repeat for the desired number of repetitions.